 Worked as bond counsel, underwriter counsel, issuer counsel, borrower counsel, and disclosure counsel on numerous public finance transactions in Idaho and surrounding states throughout the past two decades.

-General counsel to the Idaho Health Authority.
+General counsel to the Idaho Health Authority and the Greater Boise Auditorium District.

 $65,000,000 financing of the first significant public-private partnership created in Idaho with subsequent $50,000,000 apartment and parking project.